aiskunks/Generative_AI_Hackathon/README.md

 <img src="https://raw.githubusercontent.com/aiskunks/Generative_AI_Hackathon/main/Art/GAI_Poster.png" alt="Generative AI Hackathon Poster" />

-# Prompting tips

-The following are prompting tips.
+## Step 0 - Collaboration and Folder

+Please have a team member add GitHub ID as a collaborator to this repository.
+You will create a subfolder for your team.
+The judges will be instructed to incorporate how well your repository is organized and commented in their final scores.

+## Step 1 - The Anatomy of Prompts

+The goal is not just to generate useful visualizations and designs, but to generate code and rules that can generate many designs for a particular purpose.  .
 You can prompt however you want but this approach generated stunning results.
 You can see examples at the Computational Art Lab IG [https://www.instagram.com/artlabneu/](https://www.instagram.com/artlabneu/) and the Skunks.ai IG [https://www.instagram.com/skunks.ai/](https://www.instagram.com/skunks.ai/).

-## Step 0 - Clearly state your objective
-Please add your GitHub ID as a collaborator to this repository.

-## Step 1 - Topic Selection
-The goal is to conduct useful research on creating prompts for specific kinds of images.

 Think of a prompt as a sequence of tags and categorize all the tags into four meta-categories: